The Best Is Yet To Come

 Adventure Center

-It’s what some people call the “water park.”
-Our intention for the facility, however, is for the activities it houses to align with the culture of our Valley.
-We don’t want some overblown corporate theme park here either.
+Our intention for the facility is for the activities it houses to align with the culture of our Valley.
+We don’t want some overblown corporate theme park.
 But, having your best day on the mountain means having your best day off it as well.

-We want to build a state-of-the-art indoor/outdoor mountain training facility combined with a family adventure camp for Team Palisades Tahoe, our community and our guests.
-Along with world-class training opportunities, we’d like to offer activities like pools and soaking tubs, a climbing wall and other agility activities, a bowling alley and a movie theater.
-It will be the perfect place to go when weather impacts lift operations.
+We want to build a year-round, state-of-the-art indoor/outdoor mountain training facility combined with a family adventure camp for Team Palisades Tahoe, our community and our guests.
+Along with world-class training opportunities, we’d like to offer activities like pools and soaking tubs, a climbing wall and other agility activities, community gathering place, conference area, and employee spaces.

 Preserving Our Mountain Culture